SevenShepherd/SevenShepherd.github.io/_posts/2024-09-09-never-alone.markdown

 <!-- Justification is by faith alone, but the faith that saves is never alone in the person justified. “whoever does not practice righteousness is not of God” — The Apostle John -->

 Just a friendly reminder to those who have been confused and mislead by the [cults](https://sevenshepherd.github.io/what-is-a-cult/) and [heretical sects](https://sevenshepherd.github.io/free-grace-theology/), that only justification is by faith alone.
 If the Holy Spirit is inside of you, you will put on a new nature (2Cor 5:17) and you will no longer practice sin.
-If you do practice sin the Bible says your faith is superficial (James 2:24).
+If you do practice sin the Bible says you give great evidence (1Jn 2:3-6) that your faith is superficial (James 2:24).

 ℹ️ Disclaimer: Everyone has sin (1 Jn 1:8–10), but not everyone pursues lifestyles of indulgent sin (1Jn 3:6-10).
 Though we may stumble, make mistakes, and God forbid backslide, there is no such thing as a born again Christian that &ldquo;*practices*&rdquo; sin (habitually and continually pursuing a lifestyle of sin).